-Educational Objective:
+Program Objective:

-The Associate of Applied Science in Diagnostic Medical Sonography (DMS AAS) Program is designed to prepare the student to work in the allied medical field as an entry-level sonographer.
-This preparation is accomplished through didactic, laboratory and clinical instruction in the theoretical knowledge, skills, and responsibilities of a diagnostic medical sonographer.
+The Associate of Applied Science in Diagnostic Medical Sonography (DMS AAS) Program is designed to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and effective (behavior) learning domains.
+This preparation is accomplished through didactic, laboratory, and clinical instruction in the theoretical knowledge, skills, and responsibilities of a diagnostic medical sonographer.
 The successful program graduate will be able to perform appropriate ultrasound scanning examinations and procedures, and record anatomic, pathologic, and/or physiologic data for interpretation by a physician.
-The graduate will also be able to obtain, review and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
+The graduate will also be able to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
 In addition, the graduate will be prepared to exercise discretion and judgment in the performance of sonographic diagnostic services, provide appropriate and compassionate patient care for patients undergoing ultrasound examinations, demonstrate excellent communication skills with patients and other health care professionals, and act in an ethical and professional manner.

-Completion of the General Education requirements for the AAS Degree program may be transferable if the student wishes to pursue a Bachelors Degree in Diagnostic Medical Sonography.
-The award of transfer credit is at the discretion of other institutions, and is not guaranteed.
+Completion of the General Education requirements for the AAS Degree program may be transferable if the student wishes to pursue a Bachelor's Degree in Diagnostic Medical Sonography.
+The award of transfer credit is at the discretion of other institutions and is not guaranteed.

-A graduate of the DMS Program will be qualified to work as an entry-level sonographer in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, a mobile ultrasound service, as a free lance sonographer, or as a traveling sonographer.
+A graduate of the DMS Program will be qualified to work as an entry-level sonographer in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, or a mobile ultrasound service; as a free lance sonographer; or as a traveling sonographer.

 It is not currently mandatory that graduates take any licensing or credentialing examination upon successful program completion.
 However, many employers prefer or require that DMS graduates be credentialed by the American Registry of Diagnostic Medical Sonographers (ARDMS) or Cardio Vascular Credentialing (CCI).
-Depending upon the graduate's prior education, he or she will be eligible to sit for EITHER the CCI examination OR the ARDMS examination upon graduation, as prerequisites for these examinations are currently written.
+Depending upon the graduate's prior education, he or she may be eligible to sit for EITHER the CCI examination OR the ARDMS examination upon graduation, as prerequisites for these examinations are currently written.